jimheaton/Ultra96_ML_Embedded_Workshop/README.md

     In the MobaXterm Gui browse to the dir /home/ubuntu/dnndk/Ultra96/samples/inception_v1/src/.backup/ Right click on the file main.cc and select download

-You are now down with the AWS instance for the rest of this lab.
+You are now done with the AWS instance for the rest of this lab.

 Copy the completed main.cc to the Ultra96 board at ~/dnndk/Ultra96/samples/inception_v1/src